italia/api-oas-checker-rules/docs/verification_guide.md

 To perform the verification, simply:
 1. Open an OpenAPI specification file in a text editor
 2. Copy and paste the content into the site's box.
-3. Select the _Italian Guidelines_ ruleset if not already selected.
+3. Select the _Italian Guidelines Full_ ruleset if not already selected.
 4. Click on **Check**.

 ![Italian OpenAPI Checker](resources/img/website1.png)